 May 16

 This workshop will provide instruction and hands-on activities with various computational tools.
-Monday will be focused on dynamic modeling, simulation and data analysis, Tuesday will focus on informatics resources and method . . .
+Monday will be focused on dynamic modeling, simulation and data analysis, Tuesday will focus on informatics resources and methods.
+The unifying topic for these instructional sessions will focus on infectious disease, as this will allow us to cover a range of topics and scales from molecular to population, without having to spend too much time re-introducing background conceptual info.

 This workshop will cover various ways that computers can be used to enhance and expand the educational experience of students enrolled in the undergraduate chemistry curriculum.
 Discussions and hands-on laboratory exercises on visualization, simulation, molecular modeling, and mathematical software will be presented.